 For three nights in April and May 2017 Bristol will be at the heart of the classical music world, as the premiere of these operas take place at Colston Hall.

-On Sunday 7th May and Saturday 27th May we are also holding workshops on I’Incoronazione di Poppea and L’Orfeo operas.
-These are unique opportunities to see and hear the music of Monteverdi being played up close by the world’s experts in his music, and to have unprecedented access to behind-the-scenes information and rehearsals that the general public don’t get to see.
+On Saturday 27th May we are delighted to host a FREE education workshop on L’Orfeo opera run in partnership with the Monteverdi Choir and Orchestra, at Colston Hall.
+This is a unique opportunity to see and hear the music of Monteverdi being played up close by the world’s experts in his music, and to have unprecedented access to behind-the-scenes information and rehearsals that the general public don’t get to see.
 Exploring how the original instruments work, how Monteverdi’s music influenced the direction of modern music and how it is relevant today.

 For further information and to book a place please contact chris.green[ATSIGN]bristolplaysmusic.org